codefresh-io/docs.codefresh.io/_docs/integrations/issue-tracking/jira.md

 1. Note down the following as you will need them to complete the integration with Codefresh:
   * Jira URL
   * Jira username/email to be used for the integration
-  * Jira password/token created for this user
+  * Jira token created for this user

 ### Jira integration settings in Codefresh